tlgs/qz/README.md

 When it comes to importing, only [toggl](https://track.toggl.com) is supported at this time.

-By design, there is no support for: activities in the future, overlapping activities, or timezones.
+By design, there is no support for activities in the future, overlapping activities, or timezones.

 The database location can be configured using the `QZ_DB` environment variable.